uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 *   For tasks that you committed to doing, you are allowed to be late at most twice throughout the quarter (i.e., you will not be penalized for not completing the task by the end of the sprint).
 This is similar to how a task can be placed back on the Scrum backlog if it is not completed during a given sprint.
 *   For any task, if you realize that it will take longer than you anticipated, you are allowed to close the task and spawn smaller tasks in its place.
 The closed task will then not contribute to your individual score. \

     Note: The rules are stricter for tasks you have committed to doing.
-You will need the senior developer’s approval to split such a task (we will likely approve most reasonable splits, but want to avoid anyone arbitrarily splitting a task into many microtasks just to rack up points), You will also not be allowed to split them after a certain point.
+You will need the senior developer’s approval to split such a task (we will likely approve most reasonable splits, but want to avoid anyone arbitrarily splitting a task into many microtasks just to rack up points).
+You will also not be allowed to split them after a certain point.
 In 1-week sprints, you cannot split tasks after Thursday.
 For 2-week sprints, you cannot split tasks after Monday of the second week of the sprint.
 When you split a task you committed to doing, you must commit to doing at least one of the subtasks; the remaining subtasks can go on the backlog (and you could commit to doing them in a subsequent sprint).

 ## Requirements for graded work